 The planned admissions level for our Reception classes is currently 60.
 We admit children into school in September which is in line with Nottinghamshire County Council Admissions procedure.
-Currently the children have a two week phased start in September, this enables the children and staff to make positive relationships and for children to be introduced gently to daily routines.
+Currently the children have a staggered phased start in September (usually over a two week period).
+This enables the children and staff to make positive relationships and for children to be introduced gently to daily routines.